CuzImBisonratte/stream-overlay/README.md

 5. Choose 1920x1080 as screen resolution
 6. Paste the URL of the overlay you want to use
 7. Remove everything from the "Custom CSS" section

+!!!
+WARNING: The Github Pages instances only work with the "overlay" folder in the root of the repository.
+All other files would react to things on my channel... !!!

 ## Hosting